mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 configuration.
 Projectiles are made from harder materials and shaped to penetrate, at the cost of reducing damage.
-This is largely because an AP round causes a narrower wound track and is likely to over- penetrate – a standard round may stop in the target, delivering all its kinetic energy, whilst a round that over-penetrates takes some of its energy away with it.
+This is largely because an AP round causes a narrower wound track and is likely to over-penetrate – a standard round may stop in the target, delivering all its kinetic energy, whilst a round that over-penetrates takes some of its energy away with it.
 Armor-piercing ammunition increases Penetration by
 +1.
 It costs twice the price of ball.

-Armor-Piercing, Advanced (TL7): Advanced armor- piercing ammunition typically uses a subcalibre projectile mounted in a sabot which is discarded early in flight.
+Armor-Piercing, Advanced (TL7): Advanced armor-piercing ammunition typically uses a subcalibre projectile mounted in a sabot which is discarded early in flight.
 Other ways of achieving the same effect are possible, but the result is a highly penetrative round